Kvitekvist/FUS/README.md

 Since FUS is modular by nature, we do NOT expect you to activate all mods.
 After choosing the profile you like, it is time to start choosing mods.

+IMPORTANT!
+Only do this setup change after you have started FUS first, unchanged.
+On your first boot, dont change any mods.
+Do NOT enable any additional Community Shaders, ReShade or upscaler mod.
+Do not enable opencomposite.
+These are optional, but make sure the game boots without them first.
+This is to make sure that the game works as a whole, completely as we deliver it.
+If it works, go ahead.
+If it does not work, please ask for support on the discord.

 #### Boot files

 Near the top of MO2 in FUS, you activate opencomposite, Upscaler, ReShade and maybe other mods if you want.